Cedar Point: History

-In 1878 James West opened a group of bathhouses near the beach.
-Although there was no steamboat service, private boats often docked and sailboats anchored just offshore.
-By 1880 a local newspaper observed that the popularity of the beach was increasing and picnicking on the grounds had become a popular pastime.
-The popularity of the peninsula attracted the attention of Benjamin F. Dwelle and Captain William Slackford who leased land on the peninsula in 1882 and built eight new bathhouses, a dance hall and wooden walkways on the beach.
+In 1878, James West opened a group of bathhouses near the beach.
+By 1880, a local newspaper had observed that the popularity of the beach was increasing, with picnicking on the grounds becoming a popular pastime.
+The popularity of the peninsula attracted the attention of Benjamin F. Dwelle and Captain William Slackford, who leased land on the peninsula in 1882 and built eight new bathhouses, a dance hall, and wooden walkways on the beach.
 The steamboats R.B.
 Hayes and Lutts provided transport to Biemiller's Cove and Cedar Point Light.
 Building on early success, Dwelle and Slackford continued to expand the offerings for their visitors each year and added picnic tables, cleared acres of brush, and built a baseball diamond.

 After Slackford became ill in 1888, Dwelle entered into a more lucrative partnership with Adam Stoll and Louis Adolph, who owned land at Cedar Point, along with investors Charles Baetz and Jacob Kuebeler.
 The partnership's first venture was constructing a Grand Pavilion, which opened the same year in 1888 and marked the first concerted effort to operate the peninsula as a public resort.
 It was a two-story theater and concert hall with a bowling alley and photographer's studio.
 The building was recognized for its unusual architecture and still stands in the park.
 The first amusement ride at Cedar Point, a water toboggan ride consisting of a ramp that launched riders into Lake Erie, opened in 1890.
 Electricity was installed at Cedar Point in 1891.
 The first roller coaster, Switchback Railway, opened the following year.
 It stood 25 ft high and had a top speed of 10 mph.
 The Switchback Railway was designed as two identical tracks side-by-side – one for the ride down and the other for the train to be hauled back to the top by the ride attendant.